- Purchase the complete Expat Arrivals Germany Guide (PDF)

 Job market in Germany

-The German IT industry is both enormous and in desperate need of employees.
-Policy is shaped to attract qualified personnel, so it's popular with expats in that field.
+The German IT and tech industries are enormous and in desperate need of skilled employees, and policy is shaped to attract qualified personnel.
 There are also opportunities for expats working in biology, chemistry, physics, engineering and high-tech science fields.

 Salaries in Germany are some of the highest in the world, and expats with degrees in sought-after fields can expect to earn well.

-The German labour market is highly regulated and as a result employees have lots of protection and benefits.
-All workers in Germany are entitled to holidays, paid sick days, maternity/paternity leave and the option of working only part-time.
+The German labour market is highly regulated and, as a result, employees have lots of protection and benefits.
+All workers in Germany are entitled to holidays, paid sick days, maternity/paternity leave and the option of working part time.